VLASH: Real-Time VLAs via Future-State-Aware Asynchronous Inference

 \subsection{Efficient Fine-tuning with Shared Observation}

-The temporal-offset augmentation creates multiple state-action pairs for the same observation $o_t$.
-A naive implementation would treat each offset $\delta$ as a separate training example, i.e., run the VLA independently on $(o_t, s_{t+\delta}, A_{t+\delta})$ for each sampled $\delta$.
+The temporal-offset augmentation creates multiple state-action pairs for the same observation $o_t$, and it admits two implementations.
+The \textit{basic implementation} directly follows the sampling procedure described above: each training example draws a single random offset $\delta$, and the VLA runs independently on $(o_t, s_{t+\delta}, A_{t+\delta})$, treating different offsets of the same observation as separate training examples.
 This implementation is completely plug-and-play and can be seamlessly integrated into existing VLA fine-tuning pipeline.
-However, it repeatedly encodes the same observation $o_t$ for every offset, leaving substantial room for further efficiency gains.
+However, it repeatedly encodes the same observation $o_t$ for every sampled offset, leaving substantial room for further efficiency gains.

-Instead, we exploit the fact that all offsets share the same observation $o_t$ and design an efficient attention pattern that reuses the observation tokens across offsets in a single pass (Fig.~\ref{fig:attention_map_for_ft}).
-Concretely, we pack one observation and multiple offset branches into a single sequence:
+Instead, our \textit{efficient implementation} exploits the fact that all offsets share the same observation $o_t$ and designs an efficient attention pattern that reuses the observation tokens across offsets in a single pass (Fig.~\ref{fig:attention_map_for_ft}).
+Concretely, rather than sampling one offset per example, we pack one observation and all offset branches $\delta \in \{0,\dots,\Delta_{\max}\}$ into a single sequence:

 where each $(s_{t+\delta}, A_{t+\delta})$ corresponds to one temporal offset.
 We then apply a block-sparse self-attention mask with the following structure: